-2.2 Send a complete AUHS application packet with required documents to AUHS Admissions Department by the deadline.
-Only completed applications will be processed.

-- 3. Complete scheduled formal interviews, by invitationonly.

-- 4. Complete Financial Aid meetings.

-- 5. Respond to the Acceptance Letter.

-- 6. Attend the New Student Orientation.
+- 1. Contact the university and make an appointment with an admissions representative for an initial consultation. - 2.
+To apply for admission, please complete the following: - 2..1 Send a complete AUHS application packet with required documents to AUHS Admissions Department by the deadline.
+Only completed applications will be processed. - 3.
+Complete scheduled formal interviews, by invitationonly. - 4.
+Complete Financial Aid meetings. - 5.
+Respond to the Acceptance Letter. - 6.
+Attend the Mandatory New Student Orientation.